HansenHeLab/memo-eQTL_Data_Codes/README.md

 This repository is a collection of and data and scripts for the memo-eQTL.
 The structure of the repository is as follows:

-  - Public_Data: These are public data and reference used for all memo-eQTL analyses, CPGEA data request will need CPGEA DAC approval.
+  - Public_Data: These are public data and reference used for all memo-eQTL analyses.
   - Resutls: These are the data and and figures generated with the scripts
   - Scripts: These are ordered scripts for to run all memo-eQTL analyses